Clinical-Language-Cognition-Lab/SONIVA_PAPER/asr_whisper_finetuning/README_asr.md

 │
 ├── README_asr.md # Documentation for ASR model usage
 ├── test_asr.py # Script to test the fine-tuned model
-├── download_model.sh # Helper script to download model from OneDrive └── transcripts/ # .cha transcripts for benchmarking
+└── download_model.sh # Helper script to download model from the Drive
 ```

 ## 📚 Citation